 4 imported COVID-19 cases reported in Shanghai

-The city reported four imported novel coronavirus cases on Saturday, said the Shanghai Health Commission on Sunday morning.

-The first patient is a Chinese visiting relatives in France who arrived at the Shanghai Pudong International Airport on December 21.
+The first patient is a Chinese working in Sri Lanka who arrived at the Shanghai Pudong International Airport on December 25.

-The second patient is a Chinese studying in the United States who arrived at the Shanghai airport on December 24 on the same flight with the third patient who is a Chinese working in the US on board.
+The second and third patients are a Chinese father and his son living in Hungary who arrived at the Shanghai airport on December 25.

-The fourth patient is a Japanese living in Japan who arrived at the Shanghai airport on December 24.
+The fourth patient is a Chinese studying in the United States who arrived at the Shanghai airport on December 27.

-All the new cases have been transferred to the designated hospital for treatment, while 89 close contacts have been put under quarantine and observation at designated places.
+All the new cases have been transferred to the designated hospital for treatment, while 64 close contacts on the same flights with them have been put under quarantine and observation at designated places.

 No imported suspected cases are undergoing test.